This article may contain compensated links. Please read disclaimer for more info.

-For many centuries, the current 8th Arrondissement was covered by the waters of the Seine River, a river much wider than today.
-Then it became a marsh, and not much happened in this area which was sanitized and cultivated to provide Paris with fresh produce.
+For many centuries, the grounds of the 8th Arrondissement were covered by the waters of the Seine River, a river much wider than today.
+Later, it became a marsh, which was sanitized and cultivated to provide Paris with fresh produce.

-Everything started to change in the 17th century when the Queen Regent Marie de Médicis decided to build a long alley lined with trees, the Cours de la Reine.
-This alley was built on the axis that the first Capetian Kings took on horseback to go hunting in the forest from the Louvre Palace.
+Everything started to change in the 17th century when Queen Regent Marie de Médicis decided to build in this area a long alley lined with trees – the Cours de la Reine.
+This alley was built on the historical axis used by the first Capetian Kings to go hunting in the forest from the Louvre Palace.

 Later in 1667, King Louis XIV decided to open a path to facilitate the passage of the coaches going from the Tuileries Palace to the royal domain of Saint-Germain-en-Laye and the Palace of Versailles (at that time under construction).
-This new alley, inaugurated with the name Grand Cours (to distinguish it from Cours de la Reine), was designed by the landscape gardener André Le Nôtre and it corresponds to the current Champs Elysées.
+Inaugurated with the name Grand Cours (to distinguish it from Cours de la Reine), this new alley was designed by the landscape designer André Le Nôtre, and it corresponds to the current Champs Elysées.

-The current Place de la Concorde was arranged in the 18th century to host an equestrian statue of King Louis XV that celebrated his recovery from a very bad illness.
-The square was inaugurated in 1772 with the name Place Louis XV and it was later an important stage of the French Revolution.
+The current Place de la Concorde was arranged in the 18th century to host an equestrian statue of King Louis XV that celebrated his recovery from a terrible illness.
+The square was inaugurated in 1772 with the name Place Louis XV, and it was later an important stage of the French Revolution.

-The Faubourg Saint-Honoré became aristocratic with the construction of many private mansions: the Hôtel d’Evreux (now the Elysée Palace), the Hôtel de Beauvau, the Hôtel de Béthune-Charost, the Hôtel de La Vaupalière, etc. Begun during the 1st Empire, the Arc de Triomphe de l’Etoile was completed in 1836.
+The Faubourg Saint-Honoré became an aristocratic place to live, with the construction of many private mansions: the Hôtel d’Evreux (now the Elysée Palace), the Hôtel de Beauvau, the Hôtel de Béthune-Charost, the Hôtel de La Vaupalière, and more.
+Begun during the 1st Empire, the Arc de Triomphe was completed in 1836.

 With the arrangement of Place de la Concorde and the Champs Elysées, the west of Paris became in the 19th century a place of real estate speculation.
 Rich bankers, upper bourgeoisie, and politicians built magnificent private mansions around the Parc Monceau.
 Some of the mansions are today beautiful museums (Musée Nissim de Camondo, Musée Cernuschi, Musée Jacquemart-André).

 Today the 8th arrondissement of Paris is both a tourist hotspot and one of the districts where the upper-middle class resides.
-It hosts many fancy shops, lesser-known covered passages, and grand hotels, but also many financial institutions and company headquarters.
-It is also a place of power, home to the Élysée Palace (the residence of the French President) and the Ministry of the Interior, as well as seven embassies from G20 countries.
+It hosts many fancy shops, lesser-known covered passages, grand hotels, and many financial institutions and company headquarters.
+The 8th Arrondissement is also a place of power, home to the Élysée Palace (the residence of the French President) and the Ministry of the Interior, as well as seven embassies from G20 countries.

 The District of the Champs Elysées

-The immense avenue des Champs-Élysées is the historic axis of the west of Paris, offering a long perspective born from the Louvre Palace, in which are aligned the equestrian statue of Louis XIV in the Napoleon courtyard of the Louvre, the Triumphal Arch of the Carrousel, the Tuileries Garden, the Luxor Obelisk, the Arc de Triomphe de l’Étoile, and further west, (outside Paris) the Arche de la Défense.
+The immense avenue des Champs-Élysées is the historical axis of the west of Paris, offering a long perspective born from the Louvre Palace, in which are aligned the equestrian statue of Louis XIV in the Napoleon courtyard of the Louvre, the Triumphal Arch of the Carrousel, the Tuileries Garden, the Luxor Obelisk, the Arc de Triomphe, and further west, (outside Paris) the Arche de la Défense.